Cardiff Health and Social Care Improvement Research

 - Harper, P. R. and Gamlin, H. M. 2003.
 Reduced outpatient waiting times with improved appointment scheduling: a simulation modelling approach.
 OR Spectrum 25 (2), pp.207-222.
 (10.1007/s00291-003-0122-x)

-Professor and Hon.
-Consultant in Dental Public Health, Director Postgraduate Studies, Interim Director Dental Clinical Board
+Joint Acting Head of School, Professor and Hon.
+Consultant in Dental Public Health, Director Postgraduate Studies, and Clinical Director of University Dental Hospital